 The standard of care applied in these cases is different than the standard that would be applied to a medical doctor.
 Medical malpractice law holds chiropractors to the standard of the use of the same degree of care and competence as other ordinary, prudent chiropractors.
 It is a battle for chiropractors who have a patient who is outside of the garden variety patient.
 Many are not trained to accurately diagnose and refer patients to the right medical doctor who can solve their problem.
 That is not a knock on them.
 This is a good time to mention that many of our clients think a chiropractor is the most skilled medical provider they have based on their real-world experience of getting treatment for pain.
 But chiropractic schools do not adequately prepare these health care providers to function as a primary care physician.
 A PCP is what is required to catch many ailments that a health care provider needs to catch to keep a patient safe.

 [Let’s interrupt this post for a safety alert.
-There is a way for patients to protect themselves against chiropractor malpractice: get a medical doctor to evaluate them and bless the work that the chiropractor is doing.
+There is a way for patients to protect themselves against some of the risks of chiropractor malpractice: get a medical doctor to evaluate them and bless the work that the chiropractor is doing.
 So many patients now go just to the chiropractor.
 It is just not something you should do.
 End safety alert.]

 Types of Chiropractor Malpractice